18F/handbook/_pages/training-and-development/conferences-events-training.md

 ## Buying books

 You can also use your training budget to buy books for self-guided study.
 Approval for books follows the same process as approvals for trainings.
 You'll need to fill out [the training request form](https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform?usp=sf_link) using the names of the books you want to buy.
+You may want to first check your local library system to see what books, newspapers, subscriptions, and other resources are available there.

 ## Hosting non-government speakers